The World Needs Trade Leadership Now

 Then the WTO postponed the meeting indefinitely

-The culprit, bien sûr, is the new omicron variant of the coronavirus, which has become the motive behind a fresh round of global verrouillages and travel restrictions.
+The culprit, of course, is the new omicron variant of the coronavirus, which has become the motive behind a fresh round of global lockdowns and travel restrictions.
 In Geneva, which was supposed to host the world’s top trade diplomats for the WTO, thousands of people are now in quarantine.

 This postponement may be understandable, but it’s also troubling.

 This is in fact the second time the WTO has had to postpone the event.
-It was originally planned for Kazakhstan, en juin 2020, back when it seemed like the pandemic was cancelling everything.
+It was originally planned for Kazakhstan, in June 2020, back when it seemed like the pandemic was cancelling everything.

 The WTO’s ministerial conference—its “topmost decision-making body”—takes place at least once every two years.
 It offers an opportunity for countries to think of creative ways to improve the flow of goods and services across borders, for the benefit of producers and consumers alike.

 Globally, farmers have a significant stake in these efforts.
 Here in the United States, we export about one-third of our grains.
-And we’re hardly alone: Autour du monde, farmers depend on buyers in other countries.
+And we’re hardly alone: Around the world, farmers depend on buyers in other countries.

 Consumers may be the biggest beneficiaries, as international trade keeps food available and affordable.
 Wheat from Canada allows Italians to make pasta, avocados from Mexico let Japanese enjoy guacamole, and blueberries from Peru nourish people in Ohio.